-In 1825, at the age of 65, Wilberforce retired, after a 45-year career as a Member of Parliament.
+In 1825, at the age of 65, Wilberforce retired,.
+He had enjoyed a 45-year career as a Member of Parliament.
 Throughout his life, Wilberforce had suffered from bouts of ill-health and this was the main reason for his decision to leave Westminster.

-The early abolitionists had hoped that ending British involvement in the Transatlantic Slave Trade, by the passing of the Abolition Bill in 1807, would end slavery altogether, but this was not the case.
-Wilberforce gave many speeches to parliament following the 1807 Bill and in 1823 he began a campaign to emancipate (free) all slaves with the publication of an 'Appeal in Behalf on the Negro Slaves in the West Indies'.
+The early abolitionists had hoped that ending British involvement in the transatlantic slave trade, by the passing of the Abolition Bill in 1807, would end slavery altogether, but this was not the case.
+Wilberforce gave many speeches to parliament following the 1807 Bill and in 1823 he began a campaign to emancipate (free) all enslaved people with the publication of an 'Appeal in Behalf on the Negro Slaves in the West Indies'.

 During the last few months of his life, Wilberforce grew increasingly weak and frail and spent his last days surrounded by his family and friends at his cousin's house, Cadogan Place, near Westminster, London.
 William Wilberforce died on 29 July, 1833, aged 73 years of age.

 His death came just three days after the Abolition of Slavery Bill in the British Colonies was passed by parliament, freeing all enslaved people in these places.
 Just before he died, Wilberforce was visited by his old Clapham Sect friend, Thomas Babington Macaulay, who told him the news of the passing of the abolition bill.
 Wilberforce is reported to have said:

 'Thank god that I should have lived to witness the day in which England is willing to give 20 millions sterling for the abolition of slavery.'

 Within hours of his death, over a hundred high profile figures, including the Lord Chancellor, wrote to request that Wilberforce be buried in Westminster Abbey in recognition of his achievements.